Landstuhl station

-At the moment, the station is under reconstruction, with the construction work due to be completed by the spring of 2019.

 Location

 The station is located on the north-western outskirts of Landstuhl.
 Bahnstraße (station street) runs to the south parallel to the tracks.
 To the north is an industrial area.
 The western part of the station is bridged by state route 363.

 Railways

 The Mannheim–Saarbrücken railway runs straight to the station in the east-west direction.
 Immediately afterwards, it turns slightly to the west-southwest.
 The Landstuhl–Kusel railway branches off in the west and turns on a broad curve almost at a right angle to the north.

 History

 Origin of the station and first years (1830–1860)

 Originally, it had been planned to build a railway orientated north-south within the then Circle of the Rhine (Rheinkreis).
 However, it was agreed to first build a highway in the east-west direction, which was to be used primarily for transporting coal from Saar area to the Rhine.
 The line ran from Bexbach to the west via Landstuhl and Kaiserslautern to Rheinschanze.
 The plan of 1839 provided for a station at Sickingenstadt.
 730 gulden had to be paid for the acquisition of land in the town.

 Due to the difficult terrain of the Palatinate Forest (Pfälzerwald), which had to be crossed between Neustadt and Kaiserslautern, the Palatine Ludwig Railway does not continuously run from east to west.
 After the line had been opened between Neustadt and Ludwigshafen in 1847, the section between Kaiserslautern and Homburg—including Landstuhl station—was put into operation on 1 July 1848; provisional services ran from 10 to 15 July 1848.
 At the end of the year, the section was extended to Frankenstein and in June of the following year it was possible to run in the west to Bexbach.
 On 25 August 1849, the Ludwig Railway was finally operable along its entire length.